-Whilst the sales numbers are yet to be released, it is anticipated that over 3,000 tenants have been able to purchase their properties.
+It is estimated that over 3,000 tenants have been able to purchase their properties using this scheme.

 Can I qualify for Right to Buy if I have bad credit?